thomas-fossati/draft-coap-parametrized-cf/draft-fossati-core-parametrized-cf.md

 * Parametrized-Multi-Valued-Accept ({{sec-pma-option}})

-The latter also works around the limited content negotiation capabilities of the Accept Option by offering more than one Content-Format per request.
+The latter also works around the limited content negotiation capabilities of the CoAP Accept Option by allowing to accept more than one Content-Format per request.

 # Conventions and Definitions